flightctl/flightctl/docs/architecture/tasks.md

 | Device created               | Update device ownership as necessary        |
 | Device labels updated        | Update device ownership as necessary        |
 | Device deleted               | Update device ownership as necessary        |

+## Periodic tasks

+1. Try to access each repository and update its Status.
+1. Check if each ResourceSync is up-to-date, and update resources if necessary.